guardian/amigo/roles/otel-collector-agent-x86/README.md

 Once Amigo has installed the agent on your base image, you'll need to supply a configuration file during your instance's cloudformation setup.

-The agent lives in the path `/opt/aws/aws-otel-collector` and has its own startup script independent of systemd (I know, I know..... it wasn't me that designed it to work like that!)
+The agent lives in the path `/opt/aws/aws-otel-collector` and has its own startup script which then chains onto systemd (I know, I know..... it wasn't me that designed it to work like that!)

 At the end of your instance userdata script, you should start up the agent and point it to your configuration file like this: